TERMS & CONDITIONS

 If for any reason, you are unable to settle your account as specified, we ask you to discuss the matter with a member of staff, as soon as possible and before treatment takes place.
+Please note that instalments or part payment of any account may be sanctioned with the express permission of a senior member of staff but any such arrangement must be agreed before treatment takes place.
 Emergency treatment to alleviate suffering will always be given irrespective of ability to pay.

 METHODS OF PAYMENT

 Accounts are due for settlement at the end of the consultation, the discharge of your pet or upon collection of drugs and/or diets.
 You may settle your accounts using cash or credit/debit cards.
 Card payments can be taken over the phone for your convenience.
-BACS payments are to be paid to the bank account shown on the foot of your invoice and should include your surname and postcode as an account reference.
+BACS payments are to be paid to the bank account shown on the foot of your invoice, and should include as an account’s reference your surname and postcode.
 If you can’t find it, please call your local practice.

 ESTIMATES OF TREATMENT COSTS

 We will have provided you a written estimate as to the probable costs of a course of treatment or surgical procedure.
 Please bear in mind that any estimate given can only be approximate and additional costs which cannot be predicted at the outset may occur as treatments progresses.
 We will make every reasonable effort to discuss any such additional costs wherever possible.
 Written estimates are valid for one month and as they are estimates only, they may not reflect the final costs incurred.